 Sioux Falls, SD 57104

-b.
+c.
 Wait to receive the CPA certificate from the South Dakota Board of Accountancy

 Interstate Reciprocal Certificate

 If you want to have a principal place of business in South Dakota and are currently licensed from another state or jurisdiction, complete the Application for Reciprocal Certificate and Authorization for nterstate Exchange of Examination and Licensure Information form.
 If you hold a license from a substantially equivalent (SE) state, you will receive a South Dakota certificate upon verification from your licensing board that your current license is in good standing.
-If your license is from a non-SE state (as of 2014, only the Virgin Islands is not SE to SD), you need to show that:

 CPA Certificate by International Reciprocity

 If you hold a foreign CPA or equivalent designation from Canada, Australia, Ireland, New Zealand, Hong Kong or Mexico, you can take the IQEX exam administered by NASBA and apply for a South Dakota CPA certificate by international reciprocity.

 If you hold an accounting designation from another country, use one of the evaluation services listed in the Education step and sit for CPA examination.
 However, the board maintains that everyone’s circumstances are different when it comes to foreign reciprocity so your application would be reviewed individually.
 You can contact the SDBOA with specific questions at firstname.lastname@example.org.